Management

 Noel J. Guillama

-Mr. Noel Guillama is a nationally recognized expert and lecturer on healthcare management, operations and the use of technology in healthcare.
-Mr. Guillama developed numerous patents dealing with the use of health information technology, communications, data processing, predictive analytics and cloud computing.
-He has spent 30 years in healthcare from designing, building and/or operating healthcare facilities ranging from medical offices though high-end diagnostics, to integrated medical systems.
-Through nearly 40 medical practices, Mr. Guillama has collectively provided at risk care management to over 40,000 Medicare and Medicaid members in Florida.
+Mr. Guillama is a nationally recognized expert and lecturer on healthcare management / operations, and the use of technology in healthcare.
+Mr. Guillama has received three dozen U.S. patents dealing with the use of health information technology, Electronic Healthcare Records (EHR), communications, data processing, predictive analytics, and cloud computing.
+Mr. Guillama has spent over 30 years in healthcare from designing, building, and/or in the day-to-day operation of healthcare facilities ranging from medical offices, through high-end diagnostic centers to integrated medical systems.
+Collectively providing at care management to over 40,000 at risk Medicare and Medicaid members in the State of Florida.

-Since 2003, Mr. Guillama has served as Founder and Chairman of The Quantum Group.
+Since 2003, Mr. Guillama served as Founder and Chairman of The Quantum Group.
 Inc (Formerly NYSE Amex QGP) of Wellington, FL.
-Quantum is a healthcare information technology company and the developer of PWeR® EHR solution, as well as his newest endeavor, OXIO Healthcare Technologies Family of companies.
+Quantum is a healthcare information technology company and developer of the PWeR®, an EHR solution that is today part of OXIO.

 Carl Larsen